David Christopher Crowe

 Dave had a lifelong love of science fiction and fantasy.
 Whether Star Trek, Star Wars, The Lord of the Rings, or Magic: The Gathering, he delighted in immersive worlds and thoughtful storytelling.
 He built an impressive collection of video and board games and was always eager to share them with friends.

 Curious by nature, Dave never shied away from trying something new.
-He studied abroad in England, traveled to New Zealand and across Europe, learned the saxophone, played in a garage band, took piano lessons, learned Japanese, practiced karate, and even was know to sing karaoke.
+He studied abroad in England, traveled to New Zealand and across Europe, learned the saxophone, played in a garage band, took piano lessons, learned Japanese, practiced karate, and even sang karaoke.
 He approached life with quiet enthusiasm and an openness to new experiences.

 Exceptionally intelligent, Dave was often the smartest person in the room-but you might never know it.
 He never sought attention or recognition, instead quietly thinking through problems and finding the most elegant, efficient solutions.
 His humility, patience, and steadiness made him someone others trusted deeply.